 To fix cash flows from long-term debt denominated in foreign currencies, the Company and its subsidiaries enter into cross currency swap agreements with the same maturities as the underlying debt.
-The hedging relationship between the forward exchange contracts or cross currency swaps and the underlying hedged items is highly effective in offsetting the impact from changes in foreign currency exchange rates.
+The hedging relationship between the forward exchange contracts or cross currency swaps and the underling hedged items is highly effective in offsetting the impact from changes in foreign currency exchange rates.

-The sensitivity analysis for currency exchange rates shown below indicates the impact on income from continuing operations, before income taxes, in the Company's consolidated statement of profit or loss, if the Japanese yen depreciated by 1% on the foreign-currency denominated financial instruments held by the Company and its subsidiaries as of March 31, 2017 and 2016, while all other variables are held constant.
+The sensitivity analysis for currency exchange rates shown below indicates the impact on income from continuing operations, before income taxes, in the Company's consolidated statement of profit or loss, if the Japanese yen depreciated by 1% on the foreign-currency denominated financial instruments held by the Company and its subsidiaries as of March 31, 2018 and 2017, while all other variables are held constant.

+Millions of yen

-Currency 2017 2016
+Currency 2018 2017

-Impact on income from continuing US Dollar 515 544
+Impact on income from continuing US Dollar 696 515

+Euro 139 194

-operations, before income taxes Euro 194 426
+operations, before income taxes British Pound 340 63